 If you have not read yet about the difference between a permanent establishment and dual residence, do that before diving into this article.

 It might be necessary to involve competent authorities to eliminate the issue of dual residence.
 Competent authorities are normally the local tax authorities or an office responsible for enforcing tax treaties.
-All tax treaties Estonia has concluded with other countries can be found at the website of the Estonian Tax and Customs Board.
+All tax treaties Estonia has concluded with other countries can be found on the website of the Estonian Ministry of Finance.